 Why do programmers prefer dark mode?

-Because light attracts bugs 🐞
+Because light attracts bugs đ

-Now that you’ve learned the basics of programming from ESC180, you can start learning about its applications.
-In ESC190, you will be introduced to the C programming language, algorithms, and data structures.
+Now that youâve learned the basics of programming from ESC180, you can start learning about its applications.
+In ESC190, you’ll be introduced to the C programming language, algorithms, and data structures.
 Algorithms are a set of instructions that process an input into a desired output.
 Examples of algorithms include data sorters, search engines, and shortest path finders.
 Data structures are ways of storing data.
-Examples include linked lists, stacks, queues, and hash tables.
-These are useful in a variety of contexts, as you’ll see in the course.
+Examples include linked lists, stacks, queues, and hash tables.These are useful in a variety of contexts, as youâll see in the course.

-The course will be separated into several parts, each covering a type of algorithm, programming method, or data structure.
-Along the way, you’ll code in Python and C, learn how to implement different algorithms and data structures, and analyze their performance.
+The course will have sections covering a type of algorithm, programming method, or data structure.
+Along the way, youâll code in Python and C, learn how to implement different algorithms and data structures, and analyze their performance.
 This course is not about learning every feature of a language.
 ESC190 is about using the simple tools learned last semester to build more advanced programs.

 Course Highlights

 - Learning the C programming language!
 C, unlike Python from ESC180, is much more low-level, and memory management must be done by the programmer.
-While C programming is more difficult, C provides greater insight into what actually occurs inside the computer, and programs typically run faster.
+While C programming is more difficult, C provides greater insight into what occurs inside the computer, and programs typically run faster. Â

-- Learning about all the different data structures and algorithms that you might have heard of in the past:
+- Learning about different data structures and algorithms that you might have heard of in the past:Â

 - Linked lists, queues, graphs, trees, hash tables

-- Sorting, dynamic programming, graph traversal (breadth-first and depth-first), shortest path (Djikstra’s, A*), gradient descent
+- Sorting, dynamic programming, graph traversal (breadth-first and depth-first), shortest path (Djikstraâs, A*), gradient descent

-- Complete projects that have real-world significance; last year’s projects were a weighted autocomplete function that worked on tens of thousands of words, and a seamcarving program for smart image-resizing
+- Complete projects that have real-world significance.
+Last yearâs projects were a weighted autocomplete function that worked on tens of thousands of words and a seam carving program for smart image-resizingÂ

 Week in the Life of an ESC190 Student

 There are typically three hours of lecture per week in ESC190.
 These cover a range of topics, from basic C programming to gradient descent.
 There is no textbook for this course, so make sure you go to lectures and take notes.
-Also, much like in ESC180, there will be many in-lecture quizzes throughout the semester.
-And while there are no tutorials for this course, ESC190 practicals are similar to ESC180 practicals.
+Also, much like in ESC180, there will be many in-lecture quizzes throughout the semester. Â

-Exams are structured similarly to those in ESC180 and there is typically one midterm and a final.
-ESC190 exams can include a combination of Python and C programming.
-Exams are a little more theory-focused than in ESC180, so make sure to study the course theory on top of writing the labs.
-Past tests and exams are also good study resources.
-However, like with all other courses, the types of questions that appeared on previous years’ exams might not be the same as yours.
+The midterm and exam are structured similarly to those in ESC180.
+ESC190 tests can include a combination of Python and C programming.
+Tests are a little more theory-focused than in ESC180, so make sure to study the course theory on top of writing the labs.
+Past midterms and exams are also good study resources.
+However, like with other courses, the types of questions that appeared on previous yearsâ exams might not be the same as yours. Â

 How to Succeed